Above hours apply when fountain is open, typically May to mid-October.

 The Clarence Buckingham Memorial Fountain, one of the largest in the world, is located at Columbus Drive (301 East) and Congress Parkway (500 South) in Grant Park and runs from 8 a.m. to 11:00 p.m. daily, typically from early May through mid-October, depending on weather.
 Display times are subject to change during special events in Grant Park.

 While in operation, the Fountain produces a major water display for 20 minutes every hour.
 During the major display, a center jet shoots water to a height of 150 feet into the air.
 Major displays begin daily at 9:00 a.m. and continue thereafter, every hour on the hour.
 Beginning at dusk, a spectacular light and music display accompanies the major display, beginning every hour on the hour for 20 minutes.
-Each evening, the final major display begins at 10:35 p.m.
+After the last on-the-hour display takes place at 10 p.m., the final display of the day begins at 10:35 p.m.
+The fountain shuts down just after the last display, around 10:55 p.m.

 Donated by Kate S. Buckingham in honor of her brother Clarence, the Buckingham Fountain is considered one of the finest ornamental fountains in America.
 It has been designated as a Chicago Landmark and a contributing feature within Grant Park’s listing on the National Register of Historic Places.